 - Inspire members of the campus to understand and promote human rights and social justice through personal contact with those at the forefront of change locally, nationally, and internationally

-Established in 1999 by Beloit parent Marvin Weissberg, the Weissberg Program in Human Rights prepares Beloit College students to engage critically with human rights as well as promote and defend them responsibly.
-To do so it draws on a network of alumni and experts to support academic and experiential learning opportunities on the Beloit College campus and beyond.
+To achieve its mission, the Weissberg Program draws on a network of alumni and experts to support academic and experiential learning opportunities on the Beloit College campus and beyond.

-From the beginning of the program, a leading figure in human rights on the world stage has come to Beloit College for a seven to ten-day residency as Weissberg Chair.
-This individual delivers a major public address, participates in a scholarly panel lectures in classes, and interacts with students and faculty in a variety of formal and informal settings.
+From its beginning in 1999, the Weissberg Program has hosted a leading figure in human rights on the world stage for a seven to ten-day residency as Weissberg Chair.
+This individual speaks to audiences on and off-campus, discusses a critical issue with experts and practitioners in public forums, and interacts with members of the campus in a variety of formal and informal settings.

 Other components of the Weissberg Program are:

-- scholarships helping support students with a demonstrated interest and commitment to understanding and advancing human rights
+- scholarships helping to support study abroad for students with a demonstrated interest and commitment to understanding and advancing human rights and social justice

-- a fellows program providing bridge funding to recent graduates to enable them to pursue the next steps toward further studies and careers related to human rights
+- a fellows program providing bridge funding to recent graduates to enable them to pursue the next steps toward further engagement with human rights and social justice

 - career exploration, such as job shadowing

 - a fall forum with alumni who share their educational and post-graduation pathways

 - programming grants for students, staff, and faculty to undertake activities on campus related to human rights and social justice

 - and opportunities for faculty to incorporate human rights into their teaching, advising, and scholarship